Read all about the BEST ways to get from Chiang Mai to Pai.

 Is It Safe To Scooter From Chiang Mai To Pai And Should I Do The Trip This Way?

-Well it all comes down to you and your confidence levels.
-By all means take the journey, it’s absolutely amazing but here’s our honest advice about getting from Chiang Mai to Pai on a bike –
+It all comes down to you and your confidence levels.
+By all means, take the journey, it’s absolutely amazing but here’s our honest advice about getting from Chiang Mai to Pai on a bike –

 You could also opt for renting once up there in Pai, the roads are still challenging if you go far enough out as we said but you can also be more selective and also build up some confidence just around the village and some closer attractions.